gadicc/wmd/README.md

 * Rules for when to spawn new servers, move Meteor to other servers, grow servers, etc.  During a move, the old process stays up until the new one is removed, for zero downtime.
-* Mongo management.
+* Mongo management (with oplog, duh).
 Support for multi-region databases.
 * Automated mongo backups (schedule, before upgrade, etc)
 * Extensions for e.g. email/sms/call if app goes down, etc.
 * Use private-IPs if available.